flutter/samples/web/readme.md

 ## Deploying to GitHub Pages

-This project uses a GitHub action to deploy update the `gh-pages` branch.
+This project uses a GitHub action to update the `gh-pages` branch.
 To do this manually, you can also use `package:peanut`:

 ```console